Multi-marginal temporal Schr\"odinger Bridge Matching from unpaired data: Experiments

-We next evaluate our method on the the TrajectoryNet benchmark \citep{tong2020trajectorynetdynamicoptimaltransport} which uses real single-cell RNA-seq embryoid body differentiation data from \citet{Moon2019}.
-We project RNA counts to their first 100 principal components for each of the $N=5$ marginals.
-We report in Table \ref{tab:embryoid-benchmark} the Maximum Mean Discrepency (MMD) and Sliced Wasserstein Distance (SWD).
-Our method consistently outperforms baselines on all marginals, reducing the average MMD from 0.03 to \textbf{0.02} and the SWD from 0.20 to \textbf{0.13}.
-This demonstrates that enforcing all marginal constraints simultaneously as we do yields sharper and more consistent interpolations across developmental stages, setting a new state of the art on this benchmark.
+We next evaluate our method on the Embryoid Body (EB) \citep{Moon2019} and MULTI \citep{pmlr-v176-lance22a} benchmarks, two trajectory inference tasks on real single-cell RNA-seq data.
+We project RNA counts to their first $d=100$ principal components for each of the $N=5$ and $N=4$ marginals, respectively.\footnote{We actually reuse preprocessed data from \citet{tong2020trajectorynetdynamicoptimaltransport} and \citet{tong2024simulationfreeschrodingerbridgesscore}.} We report the Maximum Mean Discrepancy (MMD) and Sliced Wasserstein Distance (SWD) for EB in Table~\ref{tab:embryoid-benchmark} and Table~\ref{tab:embryoid-benchmark-unnorm}, and the Wasserstein-$1$ distance for MULTI in Table~\ref{tab:multi-benchmark}.
+For the EB benchmark we use two evaluation settings: either we train MMtSBM on all marginals (Table~\ref{tab:embryoid-benchmark}), or we leave out odd-indexed timesteps (Table~\ref{tab:embryoid-benchmark-unnorm}).
+For the MULTI benchmark we leave-out one of either intermediate times ($t=1$ or $t=2$) during training.